Large deviations of lp-blocks of regularly varying time series and applications to cluster inference: Introduction

 \subsection{Outline of the paper.}

-{ Section~\ref{sec:preliminaries} states the main large deviation principle in Theorem~\ref{thm:main:theorem} after introducing the preliminaries on regular variation and fixing the notation.
-In Section~\ref{sec:spectral:cluster:process} we study the cluster processes in the space $\ell^p$ introduced in Theorem~\ref{thm:main:theorem}.
-In Section~\ref{sec:Applications} we apply Theorem~\ref{thm:main:theorem} to inference {for} shift-invariant functionals acting on these cluster processes through Theorem~\ref{cor:consistency}, {choosing} thresholds as empirical quantiles of the $\ell^p$--norms of blocks. {In an example, we illustrate our approach for $p < \infty$} and compare it with the setting $p=\infty$. {This is done} at the end of Section~\ref{sec:Applications}.
-In Section~\ref{sec:large:deviation} we {supplement} the discussion on Theorem~\ref{thm:main:theorem} and analyze in depth {its} assumptions.
-In Section \ref{sec:beyond} we provide inference for non-shift-invariant functionals.
-We defer all proofs to Section \ref{sec:proof}.}
+In Section~\ref{sec:preliminaries}, after introducing preliminaries on regular variation, we present the main large deviation principle (Theorem~\ref{thm:main:theorem}).
+In Section~\ref{sec:spectral:cluster:process} we study $\ell^p$-valued cluster processes which were introduced in Theorem~\ref{thm:main:theorem}.
+We apply this theorem in Section~\ref{sec:Applications} where we deal with inference for shift-invariant functionals} acting on these cluster processes (see Theorem~\ref{cor:consistency}), choosing thresholds as empirical quantiles of the $\ell^p$--norms of blocks.
+We continue with an in-depth analysis of the assumptions of Theorem~\ref{thm:main:theorem}; see Section~\ref{sec:large:deviation}.
+In Section \ref{sec:beyond} we consider inference for non-shift-invariant functionals.
+We also illustrate our approach of $\ell^p$-based cluster inference for $p=\a$ and compare it with the case $p=\infty$; see Section~\ref{ex:AR}.
+We defer all proofs to Section \ref{sec:proof}.